trading-peter/solana-handbook/docs/chapter2/sealevel.md

   - toc
 ---

 Sealevel is a runtime developed by the Solana team that allows for the parallel processing of smart contracts.
-It can process as many transactions as many cores are available in the system.
+It can process as many transactions as there are cores available in the system.
 This is a major improvement, making Solana a multi-threaded global state machine.

 !!! important